jptrainor/jptrainor.github.io/_posts/2023/2023-05-16-ipv6-tunnel-on-bell-fibre.md

-If you need to force a [tunnelbroker.net](https://tunnelbroker.net) Client IPv4 Address update then try restarting the IPv4 wan interface ("wan", not "wan6"), or execute an http get on the "ExampleUpdate URL" seen in the Tunnel Details image above.
+If you need to force a [tunnelbroker.net](https://tunnelbroker.net) Client IPv4 Address update then try restarting the IPv4 wan interface ("wan", not "wan6"), or execute an http GET on the "ExampleUpdate URL" seen in the Tunnel Details image above.
 You can execute this on the router command line as follows: